-We have audited the financial statements of Phoebe Worth Medical Center, Inc. as of and for the years ended July 31, 2022 and 2021, and our report thereon dated January 13, 2023, which expressed an unmodified opinion on those financial statements, appears on pages 1 through 3.
+We have audited the financial statements of Phoebe Worth Medical Center, Inc. as of and for the years ended July 31, 2024 and 2023, and our report thereon dated January 15, 2025, which expressed an unmodified opinion on those financial statements, appears on pages 1 to 3.
 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The information included in this report on pages 28 through 29, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
+The information included in this report on pages 29 to 31, inclusive, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information has not been subjected to the auditing procedures applied in the audits of the financial statements, and, accordingly, we do not express an opinion or provide any assurance on it.